Extracting parity-violating gravitational waves from projected tidal force tensor in three dimensions: Gravitational waves in tidal force field

 \subsection{Power spectra of tidal force field}

 The auto-power spectra of the gravitational waves $\hh_{ij}$ and their curl field $\ah_{ij}$ are given by

+where $P_h(\eta,\eta',k)$ is the temporal auto correlation power spectrum that reduces to the standard power spectrum at equal time $\eta=\eta'$.
 The (dimensionless) tidal field $f_{ij}$ consists of the scalar and tensor components as given by \eqref{eq:fijdef}.
 We mention again that since the scalar component is curl-free, $\as^{ij}=0$, measuring $^*f_{ij}$ enables us to extract the signal of GWs $t_{ij}$ out of the tidal field $f_{ij}$.

 The power spectra of each polarization is defined similarly as

 where $\lambda = \{R,L\}$ and $P_{(R)} = P_{(L)} = P_h/2$ for unpolarized GWs.
 The cross-power spectra of the curl field $\ah_{ij}$ and the original field $\hh_{ij}$ are given by